 The ‘Brecklet Trail’ begins at the entrance to Ballachulish Quarry, meanders through the woodland on the hillside above and finishes in the heart of the village.

 The initial climb out of the quarry is steep and relentless, but the increasingly beautiful views make it worthwhile.
-When you reach the slate picnic bench at the top of the final climb through the woods, you can rest east knowing that it’s all downhill from there!
+When you reach the slate picnic bench at the top of the final climb through the woods, you can rest east knowing that it’s (almost!) all downhill from there!
 In fact, pack a picnic and sit here a while, taking in the incredible vista across Loch Leven towards the Ballachulish Bridge and the Ardgour hills beyond.

 When you finally drag yourself away, the remainder of the walk is a gentle stroll downhill through coniferous woodland, past the hidden ruins of an old settlement.
 If you’re lucky, you might even see some fairies!